Share taxi: South Africa

 Over 60% of South African commuters use shared minibus taxis, which are 16 seater commuter buses, sometimes referred to as kombis, or more colloquially known as 'quantum', for only the Toyota HiAce.
 Many of these vehicles are unsafe and not roadworthy, and often dangerously overloaded.
 Since the 1980s, share taxis have been severely affected by turf wars.
 Prior to 1987, the taxi industry in South Africa was highly regulated and controlled.
 Black taxi operators were declined permits in the Apartheid era and all minibus taxi operations were, by their very nature, illegal.
 Post-1987, the industry was rapidly deregulated, leading to an influx of new minibus taxi operators, keen to make money off the high demand for this service.
 Taxi operators banded together to form local and national associations.
 Because the industry was largely unregulated and the official regulating bodies corrupt, these associations soon engaged in anti-competitive price fixing and exhibited gangster tactics – including the hiring of hit-men and all-out gang warfare.
-During the height of the conflict, it was common for taxi drivers to carry shotguns and AK-47s to shoot rival taxi drivers and their passengers on sight.

 Along with new legislation, the government has instituted a recapitalization scheme to replace the old and un-roadworthy vehicles with new 18- and 35-seater minibusses.
 These new minibus taxis carry the South African flag on the side and are notably more spacious and safe.